-N/A- Not Applicable.
+N/A- Not Applicable. (does not apply)

-Contaminant (units) MCLG MCL Level Found Timical Sauras of Contaminant Range (2008) Average /Result Typical Source of Contaminant Fluoride (ppm) 4.0 4.0 .89-1 .97 State of Minnesota requires all municipal water systems to add fluoride to the drinking water to promote strong teeth.
+Level Found - Contaminant (units) MCLG MCL Range (2009) Average /Result Typical Source of Contaminant Fluoride (ppm) 4.0 4.0 .996 .98 State of Minnesota requires all municipal water systems to add fluo- ride to the drinking water to promote strong teeth.
 Erosion of natural deposits; Discharge from fertilizer and aluminum factories.
-Haloacetic Acids (HAA%) (ppb) 0 60 nd-26 6.5 By-product of drinking water disinfection.
-Nitrate (as Nitrogen)(ppm) 10 10 N/A .22 Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
-TTHM (Total trihalomethanes) (ppb) 0 80 nd-31.6 7.9 By-Product of drinking water disinfection.
-Total Coliform Bacteria 0 present >1 present N/A 1 Naturally present in the environment
+Nitrate (as Nitrogen)(ppm) 10 10 N/A .21 Runoff from fertilizer use; Leaching from septic tanks, sewage; Erosion of natural deposits.
+TTHM (Total trihalomethanes) (ppb) 0 80 N/A 1.1 By-Product of drinking water disinfection.
+Total Coliform Bacteria 0 present >1 present N/A 5 Naturally present in the environment